 - Examples of PHP Code Inspections

 When you inspect your code, you can tell PhpStorm which types of problems you would like to search for and get reports about.
-Such configuration can be preserved as an inspection profile.
+Such configurations can be preserved as inspection profiles.

 To set the current inspection profile (the one that is used for the on-the-fly code analysis in the editor), simply select it in the Inspections settings page and apply changes.
 When you perform code analysis or execute a single inspection, you can specify which profile to use for each run.

 Inspection profiles can be applicable on the IDE or on the project level:

 - Project profiles are shared and accessible for the team members via VCS.
 They are stored in the project directory: <project>/.idea/inspectionProfiles.

 - IDE profiles are intended for personal use only and are stored locally in XML files under the USER_HOME/.<PhpStorm version>/config/inspection directory.